 There are instruments that look beautiful and there are instruments that sound glorious.
 I aspire to the latter, but along the way, I want to use fine Scottish timber to make individual, eye-catching instruments.

 This has been a relatively short journey, but with a very steep learning curve.
 All along the way, I have been encouraged and guided by my friend Steve Agnew, luthier and woodworking wizard.
 Some fine detail and super accurate cutting has been made possible by another friend Keith Gorman with his laser etching skills.

-I have a small stock of handmade ukuleles which are for sale, I can also build an instrument to suit your own individual requirements and taste.
+I would be happy to discuss the building of an instrument to suit your own individual requirements and taste.